 If you think two million bots are hard to follow, it’s about to get even worse.

 “Within two to three years there will be 100 million bots and oversaturation, because the bar for making the average bot is so much lower than making an app.
 It takes a few hours to make a shitty app.
-You make a crappy bot in a couple minutes.
-There will be more bots than people in some places, so the average bot is going to be, there’s going to be this enormous long tail of useless crap,” Libin said.
+You make a crappy bot in a couple of minutes.
+There will be more bots than people in some places, so… there’s going to be this enormous long tail of useless crap,” Libin said.

 In some situations, people will prefer to speak to bots

 When it comes to customer service, some companies are trying to make bots that seem like people, because they believe most customers prefer to talk to people.

 Guo disagrees.
 “I don’t actually think that’s true, or I think people will acclimate,” she said.

 People call 1-800 numbers today because they know it’s often the fastest way to solve a problem.
 But Guo believes that will change when bots become able to handle more complicated queries.
 And there are already situations in which people are happy to speak with a bot instead of a human.

 In China, millions of people have studied English but lack the confidence to speak with others.